The number of people building their own home is at an all time high. But why self build and what’s involved?

 Q: Can I start tomorrow?

 A: Obtaining planning consent and a building warrant can be a timely process, sometimes taking 6 months or more, before any building work can begin.
 This is not Scotframe’s leadtime, it is dependent on the local authorities which is out of Scotframe’s control.
-It is fantastic that you have a goal and want push ahead as quickly as possible, my intention is only to make sure your goal is realistic to avoid disappointment.
+It is fantastic that you have a goal and want push ahead as quickly as possible, our intention is only to make sure your goal is realistic to avoid disappointment.

 Q: Do Scotframe offer financial services?